* Italy under pressure after Savona remarks

 Benchmark 10-year gilt yields rose by more than four basis points to nearly 1.31 percent, on track for their biggest daily rise in more than a month.

 A flattening bias was evident in the British yield curve with shorter-end debt supported by expectations of a rate rise in August, while concerns over the longer-term outlook for the economy kept a lid on yields in longer maturities.

 Core German debt yields rose around 2 basis points on both five and 10-year maturities .

-Greece's bond market continued its outperformance, with 10-year yields falling to five-month lows as rising risk appetite fostered demand for high-yielding debt.
+Greece's bond market continued its outperformance, with 10-year yields falling by 10 basis points to five-month lows as rising risk appetite fostered demand for high-yielding debt.

 (Reporting by Dhara Ranasinghe and Saikat Chatterjee, editing by John Stonestreet)